Snipcode/Snipcode/README.md

 ### Build Snipcode

-Snipcode needs to be compiled from TypeScript to JavaScript so Node.js can run it.
-It will also build the Vue.js frontend:
+Snipcode is written in TypeScript and needs to be transpiled to JavaScript so Node.js can run it.
+Additionally, the frontend is built with Vue.js and needs to be compiled as well.

 ```
 yarn build